-- You should meet with your advisor at least every two weeks so he/she can provide feedback on your work and progress.
-You should also attend the AC Oberseminar (a weekly series of scientific talks by AC members and guests).
-Regularly upload date, code, text, etc. into the Git repository your advisor set up for you in step 2.3.
+- Meet your advisor at least every two weeks so he/she can provide feedback on your work and progress.
+You should also attend AC Oberseminar (weekly series of scientific talks by AC members and guests).
+Regularly upload data, code, text, etc. into the Git repository your advisor set up for you in step 2.3.

 - Keep in mind the evaluation criteria your reviews will later apply for grading your thesis.
-We recommend you also to consider Jennifer Widom’s tips on writing technical papers as well as the ACL PC chairs last-minute writing advice.
+We also recommend you to read Jennifer Widom’s tips on writing technical papers as well as the ACL PC chairs last-minute writing advice.

-- After about three months, you should give a 10-minute presentation about your thesis (e.g. in the AC Oberseminar or in a smaller round).
-After that, both you, your advisor, and your supervisor will have a 30-minute discussion about your thesis.
+- After about three months, you should give a 10-minute-presentation on your thesis (e.g. in the AC Oberseminar or in a smaller round).
+After that, you, your advisor and your supervisor will have a 30-minute discussion about your thesis.
 Make sure to keep notes of the feedback you receive!

-- If you get sick and your doctor gives you a sick note, send a copy of it to Ms. Grimminger (email@example.com) and hand in the original note to the Examination Office.
-The office will extend your thesis and tell you and your first supervisor the new end date.
+- Sick note: If you get sick and your doctor gives you a sick note, send a copy of it to the Examination Committee (cc Ms. Grimminger email@example.com) and hand in the original note to the Examination Committee.
+The extension will be communicated to the examiner and the secretary (+ Examination Office).

-- If you run out of time and need an extension, inform your advisor as early as possible.
-Extensions can be given from one to three months, the latter requires the agreement of the whole examination committee.
+- Running out of time: If you run out of time and need an extension, inform your advisor asap.
+Extensions can be given from one to three months and require the signature of the examiner.
+The form can be downloaded here.

 Step 6: Submit your thesis